braianffernandez096-bripto/SOC-Full-Attack-Chain-LAB/README.md

 - Building a structured attack timeline simplifies incident investigation and supports faster decision-making during analysis.

 Overall, this lab strengthened practical skills in threat detection, event correlation, and incident investigation within a SOC environment.

-💡 Conclusion:
-This lab demonstrates how a full attack chain can be reconstructed by correlating events from multiple data sources.